Well, if you got some pre-IPO stock then it means you just doubled your money, and then some.

 Short Term Rentals will become the de facto accommodation option for travelers.

 Throughout 2020 all research has shown the resilience of the STR market compared to hotels.
 After a sharp drop in March and April, the rest of the year showed a slow but steady growth back to normality for vacation rentals, but -alas- not for hotels.
 Our own research and data show this very clearly – see booking statistics for USA and globally for 2020 compared to 2019.
 What the Airbnb IPO shows us is that the people that have even more information and data on their hands – institutional investors – believe this too.

 The STR industry is about to get much bigger

 Much, much bigger.
-First of all, most hotel chains are going to attempt a stint at this market.
+First of all, most hotel chains are going to attempt a stint in this market.
 If not as a complete pivot, at least as a safety net in case hotels continue to sink during 2021 and 2022.
 New players will emerge, new startups are going to invent new ways of hosting, renting, and everything in between.
-Existing players like Vrbo, Tripadvisor, Agoda and Houfy are going to get large cash injections to compete with Airbnb.
+Existing players like Vrbo, Tripadvisor, Agoda, and Houfy are going to get large cash injections to compete with Airbnb.
 The STR market is indisputably going to surpass the hotel industry in the next few years.
 No doubt about it.
 And that’s a $570Bn market we’re looking at.

 Hosts all over the world should prepare for what’s ahead.

 Oh, The Times They Are a-Changin’.
 Are you going to follow or stay behind?
 New tools, new services, new ideas, new rules, new expectations.
 Adapt or die.
 We’ve written a lot of articles on our blog on this subject, and we’ll continue to write them to help you improve your position in the market, improve your product, and eventually grow and prosper.
-For now, just make sure you’re listed on at least 4 channels and are using tools like our multi-calendar and team management to optimise your daily operations.
+For now, just make sure you’re listed on at least 4 channels and are using tools like our multi-calendar and team management to optimize your daily operations.